-The legal framework in the Swiss economic field is ensured by the Constitution which ensures fundamental rights such as property rights, the right to pursue gainful activities, trade freedom, and it establishes how competencies are shared between the Federal Council, cantonal and municipal administrations.
+The legal framework in Switzerland's economic field is governed by the Constitution which monitors fundamental rights such as property rights, the right to pursue gainful activities, trade freedom, and it establishes how competencies are shared between the Federal Council, cantonal and municipal administrations.
 At federal level, legislation is drafted and approved only in compliance with parliamentary procedures, a mechanism based on the two fundamental elements of Swiss democracy: the popular initiative and the referendum, procedures that ensure a high degree of stability in the legislation.

 When establishing a business, special government approvals are not required, membership in an industrial or commercial federation is not obligatory, and approval from any trade or business association is not required.

 In general, all business areas are open to investment and no limit is imposed on foreign participation.
 There are, however, some restrictions in sectors where the state still has a monopoly such as railways or postal services.
 Even in these sectors, progress has been made towards liberalization, a process agreed upon under the bilateral treaties between Switzerland and the EU.